rvaiya/warpd/man.md

 *oneshot_buttons*: Oneshot mouse buttons (deactivate on click). (default: n - /).

-*oneshot_timeout*: The length of time in miliseconds to wait for a second click after a oneshot key has been pressed. (default: 300).
+*oneshot_timeout*: The length of time in milliseconds to wait for a second click after a oneshot key has been pressed. (default: 300).

 *grid_exit*: Exit grid mode and return to normal mode. (default: c).